marcbaetica/RESTful-Producer-Consumer/README.md

 - server.js         // configure our application and create routes
 - routes.js //this is included in the server.js file (would separate if app was bigger and for production)

-ClientConsumer:
+CLI Instructions:
+- cd to directory of package.json file and run $ npm install
+- run with node '$ node server.js' (or optional to run app through nodemon instead of node '$ sudo npm install -g nodemon' and '$ nodemon server.js')

+clientConsumer:
 -

-DEPENDENCIES:
+//to fill in here

+# DEPENDENCIES FOR:

-API: express + body-parser + mongoose
+- API: express + body-parser + mongoose

-Consumer: angular (with ngResource and ngRoute modules)
+- Consumer: AngularJS (with ngResource and ngRoute modules)

-CLI Instructions:

-make package.json with main:server and dependencies (express, mongoose, body-parser)

-$ npm install

-$ sudo npm install -g nodemon      //to run app through nodemon instead of node